Guang1234567/flutter-mobile-appcenter/README.md

 * Go to your flutter project <app dir>/android/app/build.gradle and apply the changes that [Flutter](https://flutter.dev/docs/deployment/android)

-2- Building the app for release (two options)
+2- Building the app for release (two options).

 * flutter build appbundle (recommended however not supporting for some Stores)
 * flutter build apk --split-per-abi

 -----------------------------------------------------------------------------------------------------------------------------